ajaymah/Javascript-interview-questions/README.md

 India
 ```
 ### 3 - What is Closure in JavaScript? ###
+Closures are functions that have access to variables from an outer function even after the outer function has finished executing.
+They “remember” the environment in which they were created
 A closure is a function that remember the variable from its **outer (lexical) scope**
 even after the outer function has finished executing.
 ***A closure in JavaScript is the combination of a function and its lexical environment***